emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

   instance the notion of contractible types.
 - `3-simplicial-type-theory.md` — We rely on definitions of simplicies and their subshapes.
-- `5-segal-types.md` - We make use of the notion of Segal types and their structures.
+- `5-segal-types.md` - We make use of the notion of pre-∞-categories and their
+  structures.

 Some of the definitions in this file rely on extension extensionality: